Do you have loose joints?

 It is good to get on top of any pain now before it becomes more chronic.
 This is where your Physiotherapist can help.

-Joints with excessive mobility often lack proprioception, which is your body’s awareness of where your joints are and what they are doing.
-This needs to be trained by doing specific exercises from your Physiotherapist, such as balance and “joint-sense” training.
+Joints with excessive mobility often lack proprioception, or your body’s awareness of where your joints are and what they are doing.
+Proprioceptive training, including balance and “joint-sense” exercises, can help improve this awareness.

-Other factors that help with hypermobility include having an active lifestyle, maintaining a healthy weight range, good sleep patterns and wearing supportive footwear.
+Other self-care practices that can help with joint hypermobility include maintaining an active lifestyle, maintaining a healthy weight range, getting good sleep, and wearing supportive footwear.

 And Finally –

-If any of these signs and symptoms above sound familiar to you, please get in touch with your Physiotherapist today for a thorough assessment and diagnosis.
+If any of these signs and symptoms above sound familiar to you, please get in touch with one of our hypermobility Physiotherapists in Claremont or Nedlands today, for a thorough assessment and diagnosis.
 Making small changes to your routine now may just help you prevent any unwanted symptoms in the future!